 Students considering this course must be able to work independently and be creative problem solvers.
-They should be organised, self-motivated and able to maintain a continuous level of commitment, over long periods of time, to complete the required practical project work.
+They should be organised, self-motivated and able to maintain a continuous level of commitment, over long periods of time, to complete the required practical project work and theoretical folio.